Uganda Safari & Tours

 Where to Stay On a Ugandan Safari / Lodges and Accommodation.

 When going on safari, most tourists ask themselves where they are going to sleep.
 Fortunately, Uganda offers a wide variety of accommodation options ranging from tented safari camps, lodges, hotels and resorts.
 Majority of the National Parks you will visit have lodges or camps inside their boundaries or just nearby.
-In Bwindi, you find so many lodges for your gorilla trekking safaris in Uganda.
+In Bwindi, you find so many lodges for your gorilla trekking safaris to Uganda.

 However important to note is that the type of accommodation you will sleep in will basically depend on your budget since the accommodation is categorized in form of the expensive luxury 5 star facilities, the mid-range and then affordable budget facilities.
 You can book your accommodation through your tour operator.